skx/esp8266/README.md

 This [simple project](d1-temp) records the current temperature & humidity value via a DHT22 sensor, and submits to a local MQ bus.

+## Web Radio

+The [d1-web-radio](d1-web-radio) project allows a web-browser to control a TEA5767-based radio receiver, allowing you to listen to the radio with ease.

 ## Weather Station

 The [d1-weather-station](d1-weather-station) uses an OLED display to show the current date, time, weather-summary & three-day summary via remote HTTP fetches from wunderground.com.